|This fact sheet is available for download as a printable PDF: English|

 - Medication may be suitable for an incomplete miscarriage if there are large amounts of tissue remaining and it is sometimes suitable when there is a missed miscarriage.

 - Medication is not suitable if there is very heavy bleeding or signs of infection.
 It is usually not recommended for pregnancies that are older than about nine weeks.

-- If the tissue does not pass naturally, eventually your doctor will recommend a dilatation and curettage (D&C).
-You and your doctor can discuss this if and when this should occur.
+- If the tissue does not pass naturally, eventually your doctor will recommend a dilatation and curettage (D&C: see Surgical treatment).
+You and your doctor can discuss if and when this should occur.